opea-project/docs/getting-started/build_chatbot_blog.md

 ### Deploy by Docker on AWS EC2 Instance

-Here are the steps to deploy ChatQnA using Docker
+Here are the steps to deploy ChatQnA using Docker:

 1. Download code and set up the environment variables.
 2. Run docker compose.